 Location: La Jolla

-I always get so excited when people choose San Diego as a vacation destinations because their kids have an interest in oceanography.
-The first place I send them is to Birch Aquarium at Scripps, and I encourage residents to also take advantage of their programming.
+I always get so excited when people choose San Diego as a vacation destination because their kids are interested in oceanography.
+The first place I send them is to Birch Aquarium at Scripps, and I encourage residents to take advantage of their programming.

 Here, research discoveries by Scripps Oceanography scientists are showcased across 60 habitats of fishes and invertebrates, (usually) hands-on exhibits, outdoor tide pools with panoramic views over La Jolla Shores Beach, and more fun.

-Speaking of the outdoor tide pools, there is a new animal touch experience where guests can gently touch juvenile Swell Sharks, Horn Sharks and Round Rays, endangered Pink Abalone, sea stars and more.
+Speaking of the outdoor tide pools, there is a new animal touch experience where guests can gently touch juvenile Swell Sharks, Horn Sharks, Round Rays, endangered Pink Abalone, sea stars, and more.

-Be sure to also check their schedule of naturalist-led offsite programming including tide pool tours, whale watching, snorkeling with La Jolla leopard sharks, and more.
+Be sure to check their naturalist-led offsite programming schedule, which includes tide pool tours, whale watching, snorkeling with La Jolla leopard sharks, and more.

 See also: Guide to the Birch Aquarium